Skip to content

 • Join a group of like-minded parents to make a difference to your local community.

-• Gain experience that will help you to fulfil your ambitions.
+• Gain experience that will help you to fulfil your ambitions

-For more information contact: Lynn Wragg on 07792191522 / Lynn.Wragg@zestcommunity.co.uk
+• Lynn Wragg Mobile: 07792191522 / Email: lynn.wragg@zestcommunity.co.uk

 Dads who may have some lived experience of perinatal mental health themselves or that of a co-parent.You will be supporting relaxed, positive, social sessions where Dads can meet other Dads and help to give their babies the best start in life